Than on a surfboard out at sea

 The original film was a surprise and much-needed critical and commercial success for Disney; in the era when the first film was released, their feature animation studio wasn't doing so well after the Disney Renaissance ended in 1999.
 Upon the film becoming a hit, Disney quickly went to work on making a whole bunch of sequel material and marketed the living hell out of Stitch, which resulted in him becoming Disney's first iconic animated character of the 21st century.

 Now about said sequel material, Disney had their TV animation studio begin work on a TV Sequel Series shortly before the first film was released in theaters.
 Said series, Lilo & Stitch: The Series—which is bookended by direct-to-video pilot Stitch!
 The Movie and television finale film Leroy & Stitch—aired on Disney Channel and the ABC Kids Saturday Morning Cartoon block from 2003 to 2006 for 65 episodes over two seasons.
 The Series had the titular duo find Jumba's other genetic experiments around Kauaʻi.
 The idea of genetic experiments made before Stitch was actually previously shown in prequel comics that were printed in Disney Adventures magazine and in a prequel spin-off game for PlayStation 2 released a couple days before the original film, but this show was the first to truly take on the idea in earnest.
-Whenever the duo find and capture any of Stitch's "cousins", they try their best to reform them, name them, and put them into "one true places" where they are able to use their abilities for good.
+The duo's goal in this show is to find and capture all of Stitch's "cousins", reform them, name them, and put them into "one true places" where they are able to use their abilities for more productive purposes.
+They also fight off the twenty-foot-tall ex-captain Gantu from the first film, as he and his reluctant sandwich-loving sidekick Experiment 625, known nowadays as "Reuben", are going after Stitch's "cousins" on behalf of Jumba's ex-partner in crime, the tyrannical gerbil-like* alien Dr. Jacques von Hämsterviel.
+Having previously funded the experiments' creation, Hämsterviel wants them back for himself so he can take over the galaxy.
 Notably, the show's second season featured crossovers with four other Disney animated shows: Kim Possible, The Proud Family, and American Dragon: Jake Long (all fellow Disney Channel Original Series), and Recess (originally from ABC Kids' predecessor, One Saturday Morning).

 In addition, during the creation of The Series, another direct-to-video film was made and released in 2005 called Lilo & Stitch 2: Stitch Has a Glitch.
 Taking place shortly after the original film—effectively acting as a direct sequel—and before Stitch!
 The Movie,note Stitch Has a Glitch shows that Stitch was never fully charged during his creation and suffers fits that revert him to his original programming.
 Unless he is recharged, he will shut down permanently.
 Also included on the DVD was a short film, The Origin of Stitch, which also takes place before Stitch!
 The Movie, acting as a bridge between the two films.

-It should be noted that all these spin-offs got some very polarizing reactions from the franchise's non-Asian fans, with several debates over whether they count as part of the franchise's canon (apart from the obviously non-canon Stitch & the Samurai, save for one detail regarding a previously One-Shot Character).
-But we'll leave that to the YMMV page.
+It should be noted that all these spin-offs got some very polarizing reactions from the franchise's non-Asian fans, with several debates over whether they count as part of the franchise's canon (apart from the obviously non-canon Stitch & the Samurai, save for one detail in a side story regarding a previously One-Shot Character).
+But we'll leave that to the related YMMV pages.

 Nevertheless, this oddball of a franchise remains beloved by Disney fans everywhere who relate to its themes finding love and belonging in each other when you have no one else to turn to.
-The mischievous yet cute and fluffy Stitch continues to receive regular global promotion by Disney to this day, especially through a lot of crossovers.
+The mischievous yet cute and fluffy Stitch remains very popular and continues to receive regular global promotion by Disney to this day, especially through a lot of crossovers.

 Main continuityThe main continuity, lasting from 2002 to 2006, form the definitive canon of the franchise.* This is where the franchise was actually focused on Lilo Pelekai and Stitch living their lives on Kauaʻi.
 It's also known as either the Lilo continuity (for the aforementioned reason) or the Western continuity (since they were made primarily in the Western world).